JackLabukas/Music-Search-Engine/README.md

 Spotify API:
  * Displays an image of the artist/band
  * Displays the artist/band name & top Spotify playlist
- * Presents names & images of the artist/band's - top 8 tracks
+ * Presents names & images of the artist/band's - top 8 albums
  * Presents names & images of the artist/band's - top 8 tracks
  * Presents the top 8 related artist/bands buttons - when clicked, these navigate to the respective artist/band's page.